Quantum bits don't byte

 All tied up together as if by an intricate mesh of strings and difficult to separate from each other

 So the state of a qubit is a lot more than just one "bit" of information.
-You need 4 real numbers a, b, c, and d (together representing 2 complex numbers) to describe it.
+You need 4 real numbers , , , and (together representing 2 complex numbers) to describe it.
 These numbers have all the freedom in the world as long as they satisfy:

 How about the fact that the measurement operation is random, whereas reading a classical bit is not.
 Is this it?
 Also not.
 Simulating randomness is not that hard using classical computers.
 Again, it's not true randomness, but it's close enough for our needs.